universal-ctags/ctags/docs/man/ctags.1.rst

 ENVIRONMENT VARIABLES
 ---------------------

-``CTAGS``
-	If this environment variable exists, it will be expected to contain a set of default options which are read when ctags starts, after the configuration files listed in "`FILES`_", below, are read, but before any command line options are read.
-Options appearing on the command line will override options specified in this variable.

-	Only options will be read from this variable.

-	Note that all white space
-	in this variable is considered a separator, making it impossible to pass an option parameter containing an embedded space.
-If this is a problem, use a configuration file instead.

-``ETAGS``
-	Similar to the ``CTAGS`` variable above, this variable, if found, will be read when etags starts.
-If this variable is not found, etags will try to use ``CTAGS`` instead.

 ``TMPDIR``
 	On Unix-like hosts where ``mkstemp(3)`` is available, the value of this variable specifies the directory in which to place temporary files.